Graphene: CMOS-compatible graphene

 Integration of graphene in the widely employed CMOS fabrication process demands its transfer-free direct synthesis on dielectric substrates at temperatures below 500 °C. At the IEDM 2018, researchers from University of California, Santa Barbara, demonstrated a novel CMOS-compatible graphene synthesis process at 300 °C suitable for back-end-of-line (BEOL) applications.
 The process involves pressure-assisted solid-state diffusion of carbon through a thin-film of metal catalyst.
-The synthesized large-area graphene films were shown to exhibit high-quality (via Raman characterization) and similar resistivity values when compared with high-temperature CVD synthesized graphene films of same cross-section down to widths of 20 nm.
+The synthesized large-area graphene films were shown to exhibit high quality (via Raman characterization) and similar resistivity values when compared with high-temperature CVD synthesized graphene films of the same cross-section down to widths of 20 nm.

 Simulation

-In addition to experimental investigation of graphene and graphene-based devices, their numerical modeling and simulation have been an important research topic.
+In addition to experimental investigation of graphene and graphene-based devices, numerical modeling and simulation of graphene has also been an important research topic.
 The Kubo formula provides an analytic expression for the graphene's conductivity and shows that it is a function of several physical parameters including wavelength, temperature, and chemical potential.
-Moreover, a surface conductivity model, which describes graphene as an infinitesimally thin (two sided) sheet with a local and isotropic conductivity, has been proposed.
-This model permits derivation of analytical expressions for the electromagnetic field in the presence of a graphene sheet in terms of a dyadic Green function (represented using Sommerfeld integrals) and exciting electric current.
-Even though these analytical models and methods can provide results for several canonical problems for benchmarking purposes, many practical problems involving graphene, such as design of arbitrarily shaped electromagnetic devices, are analytically intractable.
+Moreover, a surface conductivity model, which describes graphene as an infinitesimally thin (two-sided) sheet with a local and isotropic conductivity, has been proposed.
+This model permits the derivation of analytical expressions for the electromagnetic field in the presence of a graphene sheet in terms of a dyadic Green function (represented using Sommerfeld integrals) and exciting electric current.

+Even though these analytical models and methods can provide results for several canonical problems for benchmarking purposes, many practical problems involving graphene, such as the design of arbitrarily shaped electromagnetic devices, are analytically intractable.
 With the recent advances in the field of computational electromagnetics (CEM), various accurate and efficient numerical methods have become available for analysis of electromagnetic field/wave interactions on graphene sheets and/or graphene-based devices.
 A comprehensive summary of computational tools developed for analyzing graphene-based devices/systems is proposed.

 Graphene analogs

 Graphene analogs (also referred to as "artificial graphene") are two-dimensional systems which exhibit similar properties to graphene.
-Graphene analogs are studied intensively since the discovery of graphene in 2004.
-People try to develop systems in which the physics is easier to observe and to manipulate than in graphene.
-In those systems, electrons are not always the particles which are used.
+Graphene analogs have been studied intensively since the discovery of graphene in 2004.
+People try to develop systems in which the physics is easier to observe and manipulate than in graphene.
+In those systems, electrons are not always the particles that are used.
 They might be optical photons, microwave photons, plasmons, microcavity polaritons, or even atoms.
 Also, the honeycomb structure in which those particles evolve can be of a different nature than carbon atoms in graphene.
 It can be, respectively, a photonic crystal, an array of metallic rods, metallic nanoparticles, a lattice of coupled microcavities, or an optical lattice.